jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 ##  Interacting with Pickups

-We just implemented the Interact() function for *Chest*, that when called, destroys the *Chest* game object and leaves in its place a *Health Potion*.
+We just implemented the Open() function for *Chest*, that when called, destroys the *Chest* game object and leaves in its place a *Health Potion*.
 As of right now, the function is not being used.
 Lets make use of it now.

-The `Interact()` function should be called whenever the player presses "E" on a chest.
+The `Open()` function should be called whenever the player presses "E" on a chest.

-//note: change function name Interact() -> Open()

 First, open up the *PlayerController.cs* script and add a conditional if statement inside the `Update()` function to repeatedly check if the player presses the "E" key.
 If the "E" key is pressed, call the *PlayerController*'s `Interact()` function; we  shall implement the functionality of this function in the next step.